-We choose to derive symmetric industry-by-industry IOTs from the city-projected RSUTs (Remond-Tiedrez and Rueda-Cantuche, 2019), organized according to the second revision of the Statistical Classification of Economic Activities in the European Community (NACE).
-However, we will move from industry-by-industry to product-by-product according to the Statistical classification of Products by Activity (CPA) as required by the required transformations of consumption microdata (Miller and Blair, 2022).
-Whereas for GDP-related emissions it suffices to match the classification matrix and the emissions factors, household consumption comes only after additional steps.
+We choose to derive symmetric industry-by-industry input-output tables (IOTs) from the city-projected regional supply and use tables (RSUTs) (Remond-Tiedrez and Rueda-Cantuche, 2019), organized according to the second revision of the Statistical Classification of Economic Activities in the European Community (NACE).
+However, we will move from industry-by-industry to product-by-product according to the Statistical classification of Products by Activity (CPA) as required by the necessary transformations applied to consumption microdata (Miller and Blair, 2022; Cazcarro et al., 2022).
+Whereas for GDP-related emissions it suffices to match the classification matrix and the emissions factors, results for household consumption come only after additional steps.

-2.2 A city-augmented FIGARO-GMRIO
+2.2 A city-augmented FIGARO-GMARIO